romanrios/spacewars/README.md

 ## Key features:

-**Simple controls:** use keyboard arrows, mouse, or play on your mobile.
-Can be paused with the [Escape] key.
+- Simple Controls: Navigate using keyboard arrows, the mouse, or play on your cell phone.
+Pause the game with the [Escape] key.

-**Customize gameplay:** absolute or relative ship movement, adjustable speed and offset for mobile play.
+- Customizable Gameplay: Choose between absolute or relative ship movement, and adjust speed and offset for mobile play.

-**Power-ups:** speed boosts, double and triple shot firepower.
+- Power-Ups: Experience speed boosts and unleash double or triple shot firepower.

-**Highscore table:** realtime database.
+- Highscore Table: Compete in a real-time database to claim your spot at the top.